khudgins/documentation/automation/deployment_configuration/tier.rst

 your services on the running volumes, and the updates will persist once the next snapshot is taken.

-This approach is dependent upon the enStratus auto-recovery and scaling procedures.
+This approach is dependent upon the Enstratius auto-recovery and scaling procedures.
 It is advisable to also update the service images that are defined for each service in a tier by uploading a new service image via Infrastructure > Service Images and then pointing the service definition to the newest version.